alexyorke/populated-ports/README.md

 This application solves the problem of accidently running two copies of an app, and running one but not the other.
 For example, starting a Docker image of an Angular app, and then also running it in Visual Studio Code and wondering why changing the code isn't changing anything; the Docker image started first so it takes priority (and vice-versa.)

+It will beep three times to get your attention.

 Sample output:

 ```